 Well, what we find, though, and this is kind of sequence risk in reverse, if you really get a scenario where things are that good in the first half of your retirement, it basically doesn't matter how bad the second half of the retirement is.
 If you're taking a modest withdrawal rate all along, you can't fail in the second half.
 You could diminish how much money you're going to pass on to your kids; it impacts your legacy but not your actual retirement-income sustainability from where you started at the beginning.

 We kind of get this--I jokingly labeled it--"heads you win, tails you don't lose" outcome.
 So, if we get "the bad, then good" scenario, the rising equity glide path helps.
 We own fewer stocks in the bad years; we dollar-cost average into the good years.
-If we get "the good, then bad sequence," basically all that happens is we own a little but less of wonderful-return stocks along the way and we leave a little bit less money to our kids, but we're still not in danger of having a retirement problem.
+If we get "the good, then bad" sequence, basically all that happens is we own a little bit less of wonderful-return stocks along the way and we leave a little bit less money to our kids, but we're still not in danger of having a retirement problem.

 Again, it's not like we're going up to a 100% in equities where the tech crash would be really scary; we're only talking about things like gliding from 30% to 60%.
 You're still diversified, you can navigate this, especially since, frankly, your time horizon is not huge at that point, because you've already gone 15 or 20 years into your retirement.